COVID-19 & OML Courses

 What is the current situation?

-As of Fri 20/Mar/2020, OML has taken what we believe to be the prudent and responsible step to cancel a number of courses.
+As of Fri 17/Apr/2020, OML has continued to take prudent and responsible steps to help flatten the curve and slow the COVID-19 Pandemic.
 Prior to the COVID-19 Pandemic, we had scheduled 39 courses in 2020 - that is now no longer achievable.
-This week:
+So far:

 Stay tuned for further details.

 OML recognises that COVID 19 or coronavirus is causing a lot of community concern.
 At OML, we feel a profound sense of social responsibility, particularly for those who are vulnerable in our community, those with pre-existing conditions, the elderly, the young, and our health carers.
 We understand the importance of 'flattening the curve' which means slowing down the rate of infection as much as possible to ensure our hospitals and healthcare staff can keep up with, and cope with, the pressure.
 We have included a link here for you to become informed if you are not already.

 The situation is evolving rapidly and it is not immediately clear exactly what we should be doing.
 Nevertheless, we have to start somewhere.
 OML now has an Epidemic/Pandemic Policy & Procedures in place for our training courses and these procedures have now been activated.

 What actions might OML consider prior to a Course commencing?